thu-ml/zhusuan/docs/tutorials/concepts.rst

 set the last axis of its :attr:`~.Distribution.batch_shape` to a single event, i.e., a multivariate Normal with identity covariance matrix.

-Log probability density (mass) function can be evaluated by passing given values to :meth:`~zhusuan.distributions.base.Distribution.log_prob` method of distribution objects.
+The log probability density (mass) function can be evaluated by passing given values to :meth:`~zhusuan.distributions.base.Distribution.log_prob` method of distribution objects.
 In that case, the given Tensor should be